vlvovch/Thermal-FIST/input/list/phaseshifts/README.md

 ## Excluded volume / van der Waals

-The cluster members are added as ordinary hadrons (a pi-pi channel cluster has B = 0, so it is a meson).
-They therefore receive excluded-volume / vdW parameters from the *same* quantum-number-based assignment as every other species (uniform radius, mass-proportional `(m/m_N)^{1/3}`, or baryon-content / point-like-meson).
-No special-casing is applied or needed: because the clusters are suppressed consistently with the pions they are made of, total (free + feeddown) particle densities stay consistent — whereas leaving the clusters EV-free while the pions are suppressed could drive the total pion density negative.
+The cluster members are ordinary hadrons (a pi-pi cluster has B = 0, so it is a meson), so they get excluded-volume / vdW parameters from the same quantum-number-based assignment as every other species — no special-casing.

-Notes:
-- The cluster's nominal mass (the threshold m1 + m2) is what a mass-proportional radius scheme sees; its thermodynamics still come from the phase-shift spectral integral, not this nominal mass.
-- In the diagonal-EV model clusters never source excluded volume (their density is an interaction correction, possibly negative) but are suppressed by the global free-volume factor; in the matrix models (Crossterms/VDW/RealGas) they participate through their (meson) parameters like any other meson.
-- In the GUI, enabling phase shifts adds the clusters once; toggling the checkbox afterwards just switches their densities on/off without rebuilding the list (PhaseShifts::SetPhaseShiftsEnabled).
-The clusters keep their meson EV/vdW parameters either way; when off their zero density makes them inert, so interactions never need manual re-apply.

 ## Channels

 - `pipi_I2` — repulsive pi-pi I=2 (S- and D-waves; Garcia-Martin et al.,
   Phys.
 Rev. D83 (2011) 074004).
 Non-resonant: subsumes no resonances.
   Config: `pipi.conf`.
+- `pipi_I0` — attractive pi-pi I=0 (S-wave; same reference, Appendix A), i.e. the
+  sigma/f0(500).
+The phase passes through 90 deg, so it is branch-tracked (`atan2`).
+Isoscalar and neutral, so it contributes to the EoS and pion feeddown but not to charge fluctuations.
+Integrated up to the K-Kbar threshold (2 M_K), the elastic limit.
+It **reuses the real f0(500) code (9000221)**: the density overrides the sigma's (deg=0) list entry.
+Config: `pipi.conf`.
+- `pipi_I0_f0980` — the part of delta_0^0 above the K-Kbar threshold (the
+  f0(980)).
+It **reuses the real f0(980) code (9010221)**, overriding its thermal contribution.
+Config: `pipi.conf`.
 - `piK_I32` — repulsive pi-K I=3/2 (S-wave; Pelaez, Rodas, Phys.
 Rev. D93 (2016)
   074025).
 Non-resonant, elastic up to ~1.74 GeV.
+Synthetic clusters.
+Config:
-Config: `piK.conf`.
+  `piK.conf`.
 - `piK_I12` — attractive pi-K I=1/2 (S-wave; same reference), i.e. the
   kappa/K0*(700).
 Elastic only below the K-eta threshold.
-This S-wave *is* the
-  kappa: if K0*(700) is also in the HRG list it is double-counted (matching the Wuppertal treatment); add its codes to the channel's `subsumedPdg` to remove it.
+It **reuses the real kappa codes (9000321, 9000311)**; since the kappa is usually excluded from the list, these are created with the isospin-CG decays (if present, overridden).
   Config: `piK.conf`.

+### Subsumption by PDG coincidence
+A channel can REUSE a real resonance's PDG code (`memberPdg`, the `-` list/decay columns in the config) instead of a synthetic id.
+If that code is already in the list (sigma, f0(980)) the phase-shift density **overrides** its thermal contribution while it stays in the list (still a decay product); if absent (the kappa) it is **created** with the channel's decays.
+Either way the real resonance is not separately counted.
+Because these are real (non-synthetic) codes, the cheap enable/disable toggle is not exact for them, so the GUI rebuilds the list when toggling (see `CountOverriddenResonances`).

 pi-K carries strangeness (S=+1), so unlike pi-pi it is **not** a self-conjugate
 multiplet: every Iz is a distinct member (Q = Iz + 1/2 for the S=+1 sector) and the antiparticles form the S=-1 sector.
 The builder handles this automatically;
-the PDG id encodes the multiplet index I+Iz (0..2I) rather than 2|Iz|.
+synthetic ids encode the multiplet index I+Iz (0..2I) rather than 2|Iz|.
 To run pi-pi + pi-K together, load both `pipi.conf` and `piK.conf`.